nixup-io/omakix/README.md

 3. Rebuild your system and reboot

-Rebooting rather than switching into the new configuration for the first time will make sure all everything is loaded properly.
+Rebooting rather than switching into the new configuration for the first time will make sure everything is loaded properly.

 ```sh
 sudo nixos-rebuild --flake . boot